Undre4m/igniculus/README.md

   - postfix.**text** - A postfix can be appended to every log through this option.
 This postfix can be styled like any previous options.

 If defined, the _options_ argument takes precedence over _default_ options.
 If a rule or it´s style is missing it won't be applied.
 This allows to _"enable"_ or _"disable"_ certain syntax highlighting as you see fit. _[(Examples below)](https://www.npmjs.com/package/igniculus#examples)_

+>#### A word on types and keywords
+>Most often, highlighting every reserved keyword can make syntax difficult to read, defeating the purpose altogether.
+Therefore, three distinct rules are provided: _dataTypes_, _standardKeywords_ and _lesserKeywords_.
+Each of these rules can be customized individually and come with a [predefined list](https://github.com/Undre4m/igniculus/blob/master/index.js#L3) of most widely used T-SQL and SQL-92 keywords and data types.
+Furthermore each of this lists can be customized as described above.

 ### Styles